-I consider the Chase Sapphire Preferred Card to be one of the most well-rounded cards out there, and also one of the best cards for beginners, given that it has a low annual fee, good return on spending, excellent perks, and has a generous welcome bonus.
+I consider the Chase Sapphire Preferred Card to be one of the most well-rounded cards out there, and also one of the best cards for beginners, given that it has a low annual fee, good return on spending, excellent perks, and an extremely generous welcome bonus.
 Arguably some of the temporary perks make this card more valuable than ever before.

-The Sapphire Preferred has a sign-up bonus of 60,000 Ultimate Rewards points after spending $4,000 within three months.
-This bonus was increased back in 2019, as previously the card offered a bonus of 50,000 Ultimate Rewards points.
+The Chase Sapphire Preferred has a new limited time sign-up bonus of 80,000 Ultimate Rewards points after spending $4,000 within three months.

-At an absolute minimum, Ultimate Rewards points can be redeemed for 1.25 cents each towards a travel purchase, meaning that 60,000 Ultimate Rewards points will get you $750 worth of travel.
+At an absolute minimum, Ultimate Rewards points can be redeemed for 1.25 cents each towards a travel purchase, meaning that 80,000 Ultimate Rewards points will get you $1,000 worth of travel.
+Chase has also introduced a “Pay Yourself Back” feature, whereby you can redeem points towards everyday expenses, so you could get the same value with that redemption option.

 As I’ll explain below, there are ways to get way more value out of the points than that.